AI Evaluation Should Require Standardized Item-Level Data Releases

+~ Beyond the design limitations, the rapid evolution and increasing opacity of AI systems impose external pressures that further erode benchmark validity over time.

-First, as AI systems and real-world knowledge evolve, some benchmarks have gradually saturated, with most items becoming too easy to distinguish between current models~\citep{ott2022benchmark,deveci2025the}.
-For instance, \texttt{RealToxicityPrompts}~\citep{gehman-etal-2020-realtoxicityprompts} is one of the most widely used AI toxicity benchmarks.
-Although by 2023 it could no longer differentiate between multiple versions of GPT~\citep{jiang2025raising}, it remained widely used in AI safety research beyond 2024.
-Other benchmarks requiring factual knowledge are more time-sensitive: once references become outdated, the corresponding test items risk yielding unreliable assessments~\citep{jiang2025time}.
+As AI systems and real-world knowledge co-evolve, benchmarks are subject to various forms of validity degradation.~\cite{dehghani2021benchmarklottery,lifecycle}.

+\textit{Benchmark saturation}.
+Some benchmarks have gradually become too easy to distinguish between latest models~\citep{ott2022benchmark,deveci2025the}.
+For instance, \textsc{RealToxicityPrompts}~\citep{gehman-etal-2020-realtoxicityprompts} is one of the most widely used AI toxicity benchmarks; although by 2023 it could no longer differentiate between multiple versions of GPT~\citep{jiang2025raising}, it remained widely used beyond 2024.